 A Flexible Degree for Diverse Careers

 Design a course of study that fits your professional goals and interests.
-UNC's Economics program offers four areas of emphasis: business economics, environmental economics, international economic policy and public policy, as well as an Economics minor.
+UNC's Economics program offers 4 areas of concentration: liberal arts economics, business economics, environmental economics, and international economic policy, as well as an Economics minor.